 Of all participants in the energy value chain, the energy transition is particularly challenging for grid operators.
 Previously they had been able to rely on fossil fuel power stations to provide grid stability as their turbines injected inertia into the network, contributing to system resiliency in the face of a disturbance, such as a fault.
 Conversely, renewable generation by its nature is unable to produce inertia, and therefore does not positively contribute in the same way to grid stability.
 As a result, as more renewables come into play, the energy system must be balanced faster making safe and cost-effective grid operation increasingly challenging.
 The question facing grid operators is how to continue managing their systems with the same level of security of supply that national economies have come to rely on as this proportion of renewables increases further and grid stability, or inertia, drops lower.
-Following the deregulation of the energy sector in the late ‘90s, we can see from the figure below that the growth of renewable generation in the UK has been exponential which has led to National Grid UK pro-actively looking for an innovative way of tackling grid instability concerns.
+Following the deregulation of the energy sector in the late ‘90s, the growth of renewable generation in the UK has been exponential which has led to National Grid UK pro-actively looking for an innovative way of tackling grid instability concerns.

 Earlier this year, Reactive Technologies and National Grid UK successfully completed Project SIM, an innovation project that used Reactive’s GridMetrix to continuously measure and monitor grid inertia across an entire energy network, which is a world first.
 Until now, there was no known way to take continuous, direct measurements of system inertia, so it has always been estimated.
 These estimates, which have unknown error margins, are used for trading renewable and fossil fuel energy, setting multi-year budgets for energy reserve services and long-term investments in grid infrastructure.
 Inertia estimations were fit for purpose while synchronous, fossil fuel generation pervaded, but as renewable, non-synchronous generation takes its place, grid operators increasingly need a more accurate understanding of inertia.